-If you want more control, you can put your art on items—from t-shirts to posters to canvases—and sell those instead.
-It’s important to understand that to turn your art into a product, you’ll need to cater to a specific market or build a unique brand.
+If you want more control, you can put your art on products—from t-shirts to posters to canvases—and sell those instead.
+It's important to understand that to turn your art or graphic design into a product, you'll need to cater to a specific market or build a unique brand.
 The former is usually easier.

 Hatecopy is an excellent example of a business that was started by an artist putting their work onto things people can buy.